Glad-Labs/glad-labs-codebase/web/oversight-hub/README.md

 ## Key Features

-- **Dashboard:** A central place to view the status of all content creation tasks.
+- **Dashboard:** A central place to view the status of all content creation tasks in a card-based layout.
-- **Content Management:** View and manage the content calendar.
+- **Settings Page:** A dedicated page to configure the application, including theme settings (light/dark mode), auto-refresh options, and API key management.
-- **Analytics:** View key metrics related to content performance.
+- **Resizable Panes:** The UI features resizable panes for a flexible and customizable layout.
-- **Command Pane:** Interact with the AI Co-Founder agent to give commands and receive feedback.
+- **Command Pane:** Interact with the AI Co-Founder agent through a chat interface to give commands and receive feedback.
 - **Real-time Updates:** The application uses Firebase Firestore to provide real-time updates on the status of tasks and other data.